StanfordORB/Stanford-ORB/README.md

 After receiving your request, we will verify the scores shortly and update your scores to our website.

-### 6. Reproducing Baseline Results and Paper Figures/Tables
+## Baseline Methods

-#### Code
+### 1. Code
 The reference code for baseline methods reported in the paper is available in [this branch](https://github.com/StanfordORB/Stanford-ORB/tree/baselines), with instructions [here](https://github.com/StanfordORB/Stanford-ORB/blob/baselines/BASELINE.md).

-#### Checkpoints and Raw Results
+### 2. Checkpoints and Raw Results
 * IDR checkpoints: [Google Drive link](https://drive.google.com/drive/folders/138_S93hyMy9CAho1Pw1CyZH7ExrJW8yL?usp=drive_link).
 * NVDiffrecMC textured mesh: [Google Drive link](https://drive.google.com/drive/folders/1CUuTicySy4pvZ4jTGM6jgcrKBfWqMXl8?usp=drive_link).
 * Relighting results for all baselines: [download link](https://downloads.cs.stanford.edu/viscam/StanfordORB/lights_results.zip).

-If you have further requests on access to other baseline results or checkpoints, or encountered issues with the code, please email us or open an issue.
+If you have further requests on access to other baseline results or checkpoints, please email us or open an issue.

-#### Making Figures and Tables
+### 3. Making Figures and Tables
 Instructions for running scripts to make qualitative figures and tables are available [here](https://github.com/StanfordORB/Stanford-ORB/blob/baselines/PAPER.md).

 ## Citation